8fold/site-joshbruce.com/content/public/essays-and-editorials/finances/budgeting/content.md

 Tiffany Aliche, in the book [*Get Good with Money: ten simple steps to become financially whole*](https://thebudgetnista.com) identifies different labels or buckets.
 I think [Frank Vasquez](https://www.riskparityradio.com) uses the term [.KLO](keeping the lights on).
 Conceptually we can break it down like this:

-1. Need: Necessary to maintain quality of life and it costs this much (rent or mortgage).
+1. Need: Necessary to maintain quality of life and it costs a set amount (rent or mortgage).
-2. Utility: Same as need only the price fluctuates based on my usage (gas in a car).
+2. Utility: Same as need only the price fluctuates based on usage (gas in a car).
 3. Want (or convenience): Similar to need and utility and could be cut without having a great impact on quality of life if it went away (most snacks).

-Money's getting a little tight, without looking at my budget I can easily target different things.
-Cut out or dramatically reduce conveniences.
-Cut out or dramatically reduce utilities (for some this could be something like keeping the house warmer in summer and cooler in winter).
-And, if things are still too tight to breathe, consider whether I really *need* this thing (I had a car for almost a decade, which I felt I needed; I haven't had a car for a decade, because I realized that was a utility and convenience for me—not a need.)
+Money's getting tight, I can look at my chart of accounts and make decisions on what to reduce or cut, because they're listed as being convenience or utility.
+Depending on how tight things are becoming, I might look at the accounts bit closer; maybe if I keep the apartment warmer in summer and colder in winter I could reduce the housing expense enough to make an impact.
+Maybe I wild out for a bit on dining and can cut that out.

+If things still feel like they'd be too tight, I might even reexamine the need categories.

+For a decade I thought I needed a car *and* an apartment.
+Then my car became my apartment for a year.
+Now, I've been car-free for a decade and my new guideline is more of an either but not both; either I will have rent or a car, but likely not both.

 ## Summary